Angus Deaton

-Sir Angus Stewart Deaton FBA (born 19 October 1945) is a British economist and academic.
-Deaton is currently a Senior Scholar and the Dwight D. Eisenhower Professor of Economics and International Affairs Emeritus at the Princeton School of Public and International Affairs and the Economics Department at Princeton University.
+Sir Angus Stewart Deaton FBA (born 19 October 1945) is a British-American economist and academic.
+Deaton is a Senior Scholar and the Dwight D. Eisenhower Professor of Economics and International Affairs Emeritus (since 2016) at the Princeton School of Public and International Affairs and the Economics Department at Princeton University.
 His research focuses primarily on poverty, inequality, health, wellbeing, and economic development.

 In 2015, he was awarded the Nobel Memorial Prize in Economic Sciences for his analysis of consumption, poverty, and welfare.

-Biography
+Early life and education

 Deaton was born in Edinburgh, Scotland.
-He attended Hawick High School and then Fettes College as a foundation scholar, working at Portmeirion hotel in summer 1964.
+He attended Hawick High School and then Fettes College as a foundation scholar, working at Portmeirion Hotel in the summer of 1964.
 He earned his B.A., M.A. and Ph.D. degrees at the University of Cambridge, the last with a 1975 thesis entitled Models of Consumer Demand and Their Application to the United Kingdom under the supervision of Richard Stone.
-At Cambridge, he was later a fellow at Fitzwilliam College and a research officer working with Richard Stone and Terry Barker in the Department of Applied Economics.
+At Cambridge, he was a student and later a fellow at Fitzwilliam College, and a research officer working with Richard Stone and Terry Barker in the Department of Applied Economics.